secure-io/sio-go/README.md

 The `sio` package implements provable secure authenticated encryption for continuous byte streams.
-It splits a data stream into `L` bytes long fragments and en/decrypts each fragment with an unqiue key-nonce combination using the *AEAD*.
+It splits a data stream into `L` bytes long fragments and en/decrypts each fragment with an unqiue key-nonce combination using an [AEAD](https://golang.org/pkg/crypto/cipher/#AEAD).
 For the last fragment the construction prefixes the associated data with the `0x80` byte (instead of `0x00`) to prevent truncation attacks.

 ![`sio` encryption scheme](https://github.com/secure-io/sio/blob/master/img/channel_construction.svg)